teamkeel/waywo/README.md

 3. Click “Create App”
 4. It’ll take you to the Basic Information page
 5. Go to the OAuth & Permissions section
-6. Under Scopes and Bot Token Scopes click “Add an OAuth Scope” each time to add the following four scopes:
+6. Under Scopes and Bot Token Scopes click “Add an OAuth Scope” each time to add the following five scopes:
    - channels:read
    - groups:read
    - im:read